AfolabiOlaoluwa/TimeTracker/README.md

     `Data Layer` will standalone.

-    This allows me to have a solution that cut across multiple devises.
+    This allows me to have a solution that cut across multiple devices.

 - Exception Handling for production use.